codingknite/codingknite/README.md

 ## Hey, I'm Joel!👋

-Am a JavaScript Engineer currently working with React and Node.
+Am a JavaScript Developer currently working with React and Node.
 I'm also into writing and open source.

 I'm currently working on personal projects while learning Typescript and GraphQL.